1 in 4 children have vision issues that are significant enough to affect learning.

-If we find a potential issue during our vision screening, we will provide a report for the child's parents/caregivers indicating the need for a comprehensive eye exam with a doctor.
+If a potential issue is detected during our vision screening, a report will be sent to the child's parents/ caregivers indicating the need for a comprehensive eye exam.

-Through our mobile equipment and volunteer doctors, we're able to provide eye exams at local schools to meet the needs of our community's most vulnerable youth.
+We bring the doctor, eye exams, and glasses directly to students in need while at school to meet the needs of our community's most vulnerable youth.

 For qualified youth who are prescribed eyeglasses during one of our Sight in Schools clinics, our optician will fit their glasses and instruct them on caring for their lenses.